CoriBeemish/Coding-Interview-Prep/README.md

 - [ ] [Awesome CS Courses](https://github.com/prakhar1989/awesome-courses)
 - [ ] [100+ Free resources for learning Full Stack Web Development](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer)
 - [ ] [Popular Algorithms and Data Structures implemented in popular languages](https://github.com/iiitv/algos)

-## Notes
-Repetion Study Notes
-- Watch a couple of hours of videos on the topic, to get the main idea
-- Implement the algorithms and data structures on that topic
-- Make flash cards for important things I should remember about the topic
-- Move on to the next topic
-- Review the flash cards
-- After a few days, watch another video about the topic
-- After another week, watch another video about the topic
-- Keep reviewing flash cards